SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Methods with Special Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Several methods that have special names
+enable syntactic sugar for function call syntax.
+If a type defines one of these methods,
+instances of the type can be used in function call syntax.
+The function call is understood to be a call to
+one of the specially named methods on that instance.

 A class, structure, or enumeration type
-can also enable syntactic sugar for function call syntax
+can support function call syntax
 by defining a ``dynamicallyCall(withArguments:)`` method
 or a ``dynamicallyCall(withKeywordArguments:)`` method,
 as described in :ref:`Attributes_dynamicCallable`,
 or by defining a call-as-function method as described below.

-..
-XXX Contrast dynamic with static
+If the type defines
+both a call-as-function method
+and one of the methods used by the ``dynamicCallable`` attribute,
+the compiler gives preference to the call-as-function method
+in circumstances where either method could be used.

 The name of a call-as-function method is ``callAsFunction()``,
 or another name that adds labelled or unlabeled arguments --
-for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)``.
+for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)``
-A function call expression
-whose *function name* is an instance of a type
-that implements a call-as-function method
+are also valid call-as-function method names.
-is understood as a call to that method.

 The following function calls are equivalent:

 .. testcode:: call-as-function